lexibank/tlopo/out/vol3/chapter13.md

 Three genera of bamboos are represented in NW Island Melanesia: Bambusa, Schizostachyum and N astus.
 They are treated together here, since only one of the reconstructable terms can be related to a particular species.
 A number of species are often cultivated.

 Three species of Bambusa, all thick-walled, are reported from the region.
-The most com- mon in the Bismarcks and the largest in the Solomons is B. vulgaris, with a culm (walled stem) about 5-10 m high and 10--15cm in diameter and a short internode distance around 30-50 em.
+The most common in the Bismarcks and the largest in the Solomons is B. vulgaris, with a culm (walled stem) about 5-10 m high and 10-15cm in diameter and a short internode distance around 30-50 cm.
 However, B. vulgaris was introduced after European contact (Rhys Gardner, pers. comm.) and was not among the denotata of the POc terms below.
 B. blumeana is very similar and apparently important only in Malaita.
-B. forbesii, reported from the Bismarcks, is smaller, with a culm 2-4 m high and 1-4cm diameter,, and has broad leaves ([Peekel 1984](../references.md#source-Peekel1984): 55-56, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 203-205).
+B. forbesii, reported from the Bismarcks, is smaller, with a culm 2-4 m high and 1-4cm diameter, and has broad leaves ([Peekel 1984](../references.md#source-Peekel1984): 55-56, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 203-205).

 Bambusa bamboos are used in housing construction for beams and rafters, as well as to make containers for lime and water and tongs for lifting the hot stones of a stone oven ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 204--205).
 At Marovo they are used to make large traditional tuna-fishing rods and a whole stem serves as a 'ladder' to climb sago palms in order to cut its fronds ([Hviding 2005](../references.md#source-Hviding2005): 117).

 Two species of the thin-walled genus Schizostachyum are reported from the region.
 No comparative account is available, but the two appear similar.
-S. lima, found in the Bismarcks, has a culm about 4--8 m high and 4--10cm in diameter, with internode lengths of 50-80 em ([Peekel 1984](../references.md#source-Peekel1984): 55).
+S. lima, found in the Bismarcks, has a culm about 4--8 m high and 4--10cm in diameter, with internode lengths of 50-80 cm ([Peekel 1984](../references.md#source-Peekel1984): 55).
 S. tessellatum, found in the Solomons, is described as tall and very thin, growing wild in many habitats in clumps 10 m tall.
 It is the only bamboo amongst the three genera that is observed to flower regularly

 <a id="p-399"></a>